How to Start a Blog – For 2021 & Beyond

 What is a Blog, after all?

-No, I am not going to give you a brief history lesson on blogging, you don’t need one.
+No, I am not going to tangle you with a brief history lesson on blogging (maybe some other time, though).
 However, what you do need to know is, what defines a blog.

-I am not one for textbook definitions, so here is my simplified version:
+I am not one for textbook definitions, but here’s how I would simplify it:

 A Blog is a website, where you broadcast your opinions towards a particular subject.